Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Financial analysts need a wide range of skill sets to compete effectively in this industry.
 They might include:

-As of May 2015, according to the BLS, financial analysts earn a median annual salary of $80,310.
 However, the average salary potential varies depending on the specific job a financial analyst holds.
-For instance, those in securities, commodities, and related pursuits enjoy median wages of $94,450, while the median yearly salary for analysts in insurance falls to around $74,500.
+For instance, those in securities, commodities, and related pursuits enjoy median wages of $94,450, while an annual average for a Insurance Analyst is $83,000.

 Some financial analysts (such as those who work as fund managers) work largely by commission.
 They earn a portion of a fund's returns, which means their salaries depend on their ability to perform well in the market.

-The BLS predicts that the financial analyst career will enjoy much faster growth than average, expanding by 12 percent between 2014 and 2024.
+The BLS predicts that the financial analyst career will enjoy much faster growth than average, expanding by 12 percent through 2024.
 The complexity in the industry combined with the demand for finance experts will fuel this growth as companies and investment firms create new positions for these professionals and expand their finance departments.

 In total, the BLS estimates that the U.S. market will add more than 32,000 jobs for financial analysts over the next decade, and the current job availability falls at around 277,000.
 This represents significant opportunities for recent graduates or prospective analysts, as well as for seasoned professionals.